RobTheThief/battleships-ci-3/README.md

   - A possible future feature might be to allow players to log into a
   lobby and match up to play against each other.

+- **Message Informing PLayer of New Best Win Streak**

+  - At the end of the game if a new personal or overal best win streak is
+  achieved a victory message could displayed.

+- **Leagues**

+  - Score boards could be seperated into different google sheets according to
+  boards size or ship number.

 ## Technologies Used